 Students Collecting Christmas Gifts for Teens, Families in Need

-For the fifth year, Augustana students involved in Serving and Learning Together (SALT) are overseeing Teen Town, a Salvation Army program that provides gifts to teens between 13-18 years of age from low-income families.
+For the sixth year, Augustana students involved in Serving and Learning Together (SALT) are overseeing Teen Town, a Salvation Army program that provides gifts to teens between 13-18 years of age from low-income families.
 Teen Town allows parents to choose a gift for their teenagers; the Salvation Army also collects gifts for smaller children.

 Last year, Teen Town provided Christmas gifts to more than 500 teens.

 - Bring an unwrapped gift in the $20-$25 range to the Campus Safety desk inside Morrison Commons by Friday, Dec.
 15.

 - Make a monetary donation to Teen Town.
 The cost to sponsor one teen is $25.
 Sponsoring multiple teens is encouraged.
 Submit your monetary donation online.

 Teen Town co-chair Cortney Ihnen '20 called the program a great cause.